The Ultimate Music Festival Packing List: 20 Items You Need to Pack for Camping

 20) Camping chair

-let’s face it, festivals are exhausting, and the last thing you want to do is get back to your tent and have to sit on the floor.
+Let’s face it, festivals are exhausting, and the last thing you want to do is get back to your tent and have to sit on the floor.
 It might even be wet.
 If travelling with a camping chair is too much hassle, consider inflatable furniture.
 You’ll already have packed your pump, after all.
+If space saving is an issue, then your air mattress can double up as a seat.
+It might contribute to early deflation though.

 Other things to consider when packing for a music festival